 The Grand Dame might not be as magnificent as she was in her prime, in the fifties.
 But for me, no glitzy rival in a sterile neighbourhood can match her old world charm.
 Or her location, despite the frenzied bartering outside her gates.
 And I doubt there could be a better refuge, at the end of a muggy, harrowing, Calcutta day.

-Historical facts sourced from “To A Grand Design”, penned artfully by Bachi J Karkaria and filled with humourous anecdotes and old images, that makes for a fabulous take home gift for residents.
+*Historical facts sourced from “To A Grand Design”, penned artfully by Bachi J Karkaria and filled with humorous anecdotes and old images, that makes for a fabulous take home gift for residents.
 Here’s an excerpt.

 The Oberoi Grand doesn’t come cheap.
 But ASK!
 Not all offers show up online.